 This is what the prepared cups look like:

 - Invite the participants to a time of silent reflection and confession of sin.
-In this way, we acknowledge our sins—what we have done and what we still need to work on—so that our gratitude may increase for what Jesus has done for us.
+In this way, when we take communion at home, we acknowledge our sins—what we have done and what we still need to work on—so that our gratitude may increase for what Jesus has done for us.
 After a few minutes, simply say, “Amen,” or, if preferred, the leader may close the time of confession with this traditional prayer:

 “We do not come to Your table, O merciful Lord, with self-confidence and pride, trusting in our own righteousness, but we trust in Your great and many mercies.
 We are not worthy to gather the crumbs from under Your table.
 But You, O Lord, are unchanging in Your mercy and Your nature is love; grant us, therefore, God of mercy, God of grace, so to eat at this Your table that we may receive in spirit and in truth the body of Your dear Son, Jesus Christ, and the merits of His shed blood, so that we may live and grow in His likeness and, being washed and cleansed through His most precious blood, we may evermore live in Him and He in us.
 Amen.”